By Philip Wasielewski*

 The anti-Taliban resistance is still in a nascent state and its survival is not assured.
 However, if it survives and succeeds, the strategy as pursued by its largest and most organized force, the NRF, can have definite consequences for a host of US interests from counterterrorism to regional stability.
 After all, the first Taliban regime only survived for five years from 1996–2001.
 Therefore, the goals of those who intend to replace it should be closely analyzed and understood as the United States decides what its next moves will be regarding Afghanistan.

 The views expressed in this article are those of the author alone and do not necessarily reflect the position of the Foreign Policy Research Institute, a non-partisan organization that seeks to publish well-argued, policy-oriented articles on American foreign policy and national security priorities.

-- About the author: Philip Wasielewski is the Director of FPRI’s Center for the Study of Intelligence and Nontraditional Warfare and a 2023 Templeton Fellow.
+*About the author: Philip Wasielewski is a 2022 Templeton Fellow at the Foreign Policy Research Institute.
 He is a former Paramilitary Case Officer who had a 31-year career in the Directorate of Operations of the Central Intelligence Agency.